GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 This module is disabled if the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin is active.

+Here is a short summary of the 3 fields.
+To see a more thorough description of them, please check the [Blocks module documentation](../..//modules/schema-blocks/en.md).

 ### `blocks`

 Field `CustomPost.blocks: [BlockUnion!]` retrieves the list of all the blocks contained in the custom post.